Rusty Blair

-Rusty Blair is an American former professional basketball player and coach.
+Rusty Blair († May 18, 2025) was an American professional basketball player and coach.

 Early life

-Blair attended San Luis Obispo High School, where he earned the California Interscholastic Federation's Southern Section Division 2A Player of the Year award as a senior in 1967-68.
+Blair attended San Luis Obispo High School, where he earned the California Interscholastic Federation's Southern Section Division 2A Player of the Year award as a senior in 1967–68.

 College career

 Blair received recruiting offers from numerous NCAA Division I colleges, ultimately electing to play for Oregon.
-In February 1970, he gained notoriety for scoring 19 points to help lead the Ducks to a 78-65 upset of then-No. 1-ranked UCLA.
+In February 1970, he gained notoriety for scoring 19 points to help lead the Ducks to a 78–65 upset of then-No. 1-ranked UCLA.

 Professional career

 Blair was selected by the Memphis Sounds (then the Memphis Pros) in the 1972 ABA Draft, picked in the fifth round.

 Standing 6-foot-8, he instead played 11 seasons in Europe (10 in FIBA and one in the World Basketball League), averaging 27.2 points and 10.4 rebounds during his career, much of which was spent with the then-Coveco and Kaypro club (wearing number 10 for the team now known as Basketball Stars Weert).